Workers' Front (Spain): Ideology

-The Workers' Front was established as Marxism–Leninist party, with conservative stances on social and cultural issues.
+The Workers' Front was established as a Marxism–Leninist party, with conservative stances on social and cultural issues.
 It considers itself a "patriotic and revolutionary movement that fights for and on behalf of workers, for and on behalf of Spain", with the goal of implementing "drastic changes" in Spain and "ending the current regime".
 Strongly connected with the PML (RC), the Italian historian Steven Forti described it as oscillating between National Bolshevism and "hardline Stalinism".
+Alejandro Campillo Pérez described it as a "Stalinist-style communist" party.
 The party was also described as communist by the Spanish newspapers of record, and was classified by El Mundo as "a communist, republican, anti-oligarchic party".
-In response, the party rejected the labels of political left and right, and argued that they "are two sides of the same coin".
-The party leader Roberto Vaquero described it as "the militant, working-class left".
+The party claimed to reject the labels of political left and right, considering them "two sides of the same coin"; however, its leader Roberto Vaquero described Frente Obrero as "the militant, working-class left".
 The party was described as left-wing by political commentators and political scientists, and was also commonly described as far-left, with Eugene Costello arguing that the party is "about as far left as you can get".

-The European Conservative described the Workers' Front as a representative of the "patriotic, pre-woke, pro-work left".
+Frente Obrero is considered to share the national communist profile of the Russian CPRF.
+The European Conservative described the party as a representative of the "patriotic, pre-woke, pro-work left".
+El Progreso characterized it as "the old left, as opposed to the identity left", and as an "ultranationalist communist party".
 According to La Razón, "with a republican and federalist ideology, it has been classified within the communist ideological spectrum".
-Of the party, its leader wrote: "The need for workers' reorganization is vital, it is necessary to fight for workers' and revolutionary unity in a broad, united front of all workers.
+Of the party, its leader wrote: "The need for workers' reorganization is vital, it is necessary to fight for revolutionary unity in a broad, united front of all workers.
 With this aim in mind, the Frente Obrero was born, which only tries to serve the unity of all those who want to rebuild a revolutionary, working class and militant left, which truly resists this system and its single thinking, which defends the workers, our country and which of course is aimed at the transformation and progress of our society."
 He defined the Workers' Front as a "national political and revolutionary front with the aim of fighting for the unity of the workers and for the transformation of our society, it is committed to a popular and federal Republic aimed at socialism."